 No arrests were made in either case.

-He will undergo a psychiatric evaluation, but investigators said it appears to have been an unprovoked attack.
+Investigators said it appears to have been an unprovoked attack.